william-reed/toggl-report/README.md

 Pay:    $1723.50
 ```

 Variables must be edited in `report-gen.sh` to your desired values.
+Run `setup.sh` for an easy setup.